Ride toward a cleaner future!

 - Intended for use on paved surfaces only

-- Heavier than a typical standard e-bike
+- Heavier than a standard e-bike.
+Features an extended frame.

 - Great for picking up groceries and carrying children or small pets